Is your garden looking stale? It’s need of a transformation. Here’s a comprehensive guide on how to pull off a garden makeover.

 Re-Vamp Your Deck

 If you have a beautiful garden view off the back of your home with an outdated and worn out deck, consider giving your deck some attention as well.
+If your deck needs repair or re-staining, don’t assume you need to rip it out and build a new one.
+Deck restoration is an option if your deck is still structurally sound.

 Your deck will be an additional place to view your garden, soak up the sun, dine out, and grill your new homegrown vegetables.